 ORWACA Insurance Agency, LLC cash is restricted for use by the State of Washington until the premiums are paid to the respective insurance companies.
-No cash was considered restricted as of December 31 2020 or 2019.
+No cash was considered restricted as of December 31, 2021 or 2020.

-Restricted cash equivalents are designated for the benefit of PESLIC (see Notes 1 and 6).
+Restricted cash equivalents are designated for the benefit of The Princeton Excess and Surplus Lines Insurance Company ("PESLIC") (see Notes 1 and 6).